 We originally issued the warrants to Treasury in a private placement.
 Prior to this offering, there has been no public market for the warrants.
-The warrants have been approved for listing on the New York Stock Exchange, referred to as the "NYSE," under the symbol "MTB WS."
+We have applied to list the warrants on the New York Stock Exchange, referred to as the "NYSE," under the symbol "MTB WS."
 Our common stock is listed on the NYSE under the symbol "MTB."
 On December 7, 2012, the last reported sale price of our common stock on the NYSE was \$97.64 per share.

 The public offering price and the allocation of the warrants in this offering will be determined by an auction process.
 While the auction is open, potential bidders will be able to place bids at any price (in increments of \$0.25) at or above the minimum bid price of \$23.50 per warrant.
 The minimum size for any bid is 100 warrants.
 If the selling security holder decides to sell the warrants being offered, the public offering price of the warrants will be equal to the clearing price set in the auction.
-If bids are received for 100% or more of the offered warrants and the selling security holder decides to sell the warrants of so 100% or more of the offered warrants and the selling security holder elects to sell warrants in the auction, the selling security holder must sell all of the offered warrants at the clearing price.
-If bids are received for half or more, but less than all, of the offered warrants, then the clearing price will be equal to the minimum bid price per warrant, and the selling security holder may (but is not required to) sell, at the clearing price, as many warrants as the clearing price.
-If bids are received for the offered warrants reade user to be sell up to the number of warrants for which bids were received in the auction, so long as at least half of the offered warrants are sold and the warrants remain eligible for listing.
-In certain cases described in this prospectus supplement, bidders may experience pro-ration of their bids.
-If bids are received for to sell any warrants, regardless of the clearing price set in the auction process.
-The method for submitting bids and a more detailed description of this auction process are described in "Auction Process" beginning on page S-33 of this prospectus supplement.
+If bids are received for 100% or more of the offered warrants, the clearing price will be equal to the highest price at which 100% of the offered warrants can be sold in the auction.
+If bids are received for 100% or more of the offered warrants and the selling security holder elects to sell warrants in the auction, the selling security holder must sell all of the offered warrants at the clearing price.
+If bids are received for half or more, but less than all, of the offered warrants, then the clearing price will be equal to the minimum bid price per warrant, and the selling security holder may (but is not required to) sell, at the clearing price, as many warrants as it chooses to sell up to the number of warrants for which bids were received in the auction of their bids.
+If bids are received for less than half of the offered warrants, the selling security holder may experience pro-ration of their bids.
+If bids are received for less than half of the offered warrants, the selling security holder warrants, the selling security holder may decide not to sell any warrants, regardless of the clearing price set in the auction of their bids.
+If bids are received for less than half of the offered warrants, the selling security holder warrants, the selling security holder may decide not to sell any warrants, regardless of the clearing price set in the auction process.
+The method for submitting bids and a more detailed description of this auction process are described in "Auction Process" beginning on page S-33 of this prospec